 It was the last job type that actually got her employment.
 List in hand, she started Googling: Remote job, Online job.
 Jobs to do online.

 She soon found that she could work for a phone company from her own kitchen in customer support.

 "I applied for a customer service opening and was hired right away.
 They taught me everything I needed to know.
 All I needed a strong internet connection, computer, and a good phone, and that was it.
 They taught me everything else, and I was able to start almost immediately."

 If you're looking for a telecommuting job, take Katies advice and map out your job skills.
 What have you done already?
 How do those experiences translate into jobs you can do online?

 2. Be prepared to wow them with your online skills and work readiness.

 Before you apply for a job that will require you to work mostly or entirely online, be sure to have your online profile up to snuff.

 Make sure you have your Facebook, LinkedIn, Twitter and Instagram profiles relevant, G-rated, clean and professional.
-For more information on how to do that, check out our full guide on getting your online self ready for the job hunt.
+For more information on how to do that, check out our full guide for fixing your online profile and getting yourself ready for the job hunt.

-With only administrative experience under her belt and enough PCSs to have a choppy resume, Brigette was surprised to find work as an insurance adjuster.
+With only administrative experience under her belt and enough PCSes to have a choppy resume, Brigette was surprised to find work as an insurance adjuster.